 You might like these.

 Prohibition caused many serious problems.
 With the passage of time support for it continued to erode.

 Following creation of LNCMVA, organized labor began forcefully calling for change.

 In March of 1931, labor groups formed a committee representing 75 national and international unions.
 It advised LNCMVA.

 In November of the same year, Woll called for a Congressional showdown on the issue.
 Prohibition was causing increases “in racketeering, gangsterism, debased morality and poisoned citizenship.”

 Woll asserted that Prohibition had been a “most tragic mistake” and a “miserable fiasco.”
 He said the group would call for Repeal.

 An overwhelming majority of people came to believe that Repeal was necessary.
 As a result, National Prohibition was rejected by voters three-to-one.

-Standard drinks of beer, wine and spirits all have the same amount of pure alcohol.
+Standard drinks of beer, wine and spirits (liquor) all have the same amount of pure alcohol.
 That is, six-tenths of an ounce per drink.
-Thus, they’re all the same to a breathalyzer.
+Thus, they’re all the same in terms of alcohol

 For more, visit Alcohol Eqivalence.